guilhermebkel/algorithms-and-data-structures-study/README.md

-# algorithms-study
+# algorithms-and-data-structures-study
-:hammer: A deep study about the most famous algorithms with help of Javascript
+:hammer: A deep study about algorithms and data structures with help of Javascript

-## Fundamentals
+## Data Structures

-Below you can see some basic ideas of algorithms and data structures (per example algorithm analysis).

-### Bags, Queues and Stacks

 These are the most famous data structures used in lot of applications to help solving many issues related to dealing with data.

-- [**Bags:**](./algorithms/fundamentals/bags/Bag.js) A bag is a collection where removing items is not supported.
+- [**Bags:**](./data-structures/bags/Bag.js) A bag is a collection where removing items is not supported.
 Its purpose is to provide clients the ability to collect items and then to iterate through them.
 The order of iteration is unspecified and should be immaterial to the client.

-- [**FIFO Queue:**](./algorithms/fundamentals/queues/FIFOQueue.js) A FIFO queue is a collection based on the first-in-first-out (FIFO) policy.
+- [**FIFO Queue:**](./data-structures/queues/FIFOQueue.js) A FIFO queue is a collection based on the first-in-first-out (FIFO) policy.
 So, it means we use it to do tasks in the same order that they arrive.

-- [**Pushdown Stack:**](./algorithms/fundamentals/stacks/PushdownStack.js) A pushdown stack is a collection that is based on the last-in-first-out (LIFO) policy.
+- [**Pushdown Stack:**](./data-structures/stacks/PushdownStack.js) A pushdown stack is a collection that is based on the last-in-first-out (LIFO) policy.
 So, it means we use it to do tasks taking always the top item of the collection.

-- [**Fixed-capacity Stack:**](./algorithms/fundamentals/stacks/FixedCapacityStack.js) A fixed-capacity stack is a pushdown stack with items limiting.
+- [**Fixed-capacity Stack:**](./data-structures/stacks/FixedCapacityStack.js) A fixed-capacity stack is a pushdown stack with items limiting.

-- [**Linked List:**](./algorithms/fundamentals/lists/LinkedList.js) A linked list is a recursive data structure that is either empty or a reference to a node having a generic item and a reference to a linked list (a node is any kind of data that refers another node recursively).
+- [**Linked List:**](./data-structures/lists/LinkedList.js) A linked list is a recursive data structure that is either empty or a reference to a node having a generic item and a reference to a linked list (a node is any kind of data that refers another node recursively).

-### WIP: Analysis of Algorithms
-...

 ## Sorting